Healthdirect Free Australian health advice you can count on.

 How can I prevent eye problems?

 Many eye problems that are common in older people have few or no symptoms in their early stages.
-This means it's important to see your optometrist regularly to make sure your eyes stay healthy.
+That means it's important to see your optometrist regularly to make sure your eyes stay healthy.

-There are many other things you can do to reduce your chance of developing eye problems as you age:
+There are many other things you can do to reduce your chance of developing eye problems as you age.

-• avoid reading in dim light
+• avoiding reading in dim light

 When should I see an optometrist?